babelsociety/website/content/blog/in-depth-economy/index.md

 ### Efficiency vs Satisfaction

-One aspect that it is often underestimated is that our satisfaction greatly depends on our contribution to society, on the work we do.
-The act itself of creating something, to achieve something, is way more rewarding than consuming it.
+One aspect often underestimated is that our satisfaction greatly depends on our contribution to society, on the work we do.
+The act itself of creating something, of achieving something, is way more rewarding than consuming it.

-In a capitalistic society the most common example is that whenever we want something so expensive that we can't afford it, we will have to work hard for it.
+In a capitalistic society whenever we want something so expensive that we can't afford it, we work hard for it.
 More work we need to do, more work we do, and more our desire increases.
-The peak of excitement is reached just before we get it, when we can almost touch the finish line but aren't there yet.
-Once we actually get it our satisfaction will soon wither away.
+The excitement peaks just before we get it, when we can almost touch the finish line but aren't there yet.
+Once we get it our satisfaction soon withers away.

-**The main source of our excitement and satisfaction wasn't the product itself, but rather all the sweat and work we have done to acquire it.** We enjoyed the journey that brought us there.
+The main source of our excitement and satisfaction isn't the product itself, but rather all the sweat and work we have done to acquire it.
+We enjoyed the journey that brought us there.

 However, not all work is the same.
 Think about intensive animal farming: who sane in mind would like to work in such a cruel environment?
 We do it only out of sheer necessity.